RenderKit/oidn/README.md

 (by default).
 Each result is stored in its own subdirectory, and these are located in a common parent directory (`-R` or `--results_dir` option).
-If a training result already exists, the tool will resume training that result from the latest checkpoint, or from an earlier checkpoint at the specified epoch (`-c` or `--checkpoint` option).
+If a training result already exists, the tool will resume training that result from the latest checkpoint.

 The default training hyperparameters should work reasonably well in general, but some adjustments might be necessary for certain datasets to